-Klepsydra | ΚΛΕΨΥΔΡΑ, ΒΟΡΕΙΑ ΚΛΙΤΥΣ ΤΗΣ ΑΚΡΟΠΟΛΕΩΣ North Slope of the Acropolis
+Klepsydra | ΚΛΕΨΥΔΡΑ, ΒΟΡΕΙΑ ΚΛΙΤΥΣ ΤΗΣ ΑΚΡΟΠΟΛΕΩΣ

 During the 3rd c.
 AC, however, a succession of landslides damaged the spring and blocked the entrance, so that the only means of approach was by a stairway that began behind the Agrippa Monument at the Propylaia.
 Water was now drawn from a well over which was a vaulted roof.
 Klepsydra continued being used during the Byzantine times and the Frankish domination.